chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### How To Remove Any Nodes From Frontend Cluster (Onprem Deployment).
 {{< warning >}}
- We can not remove the node from backend cluster, but we can replace the node.
-For replace a node please refer [this](/automate/ha_onprim_deployment_procedure/#How-to-Replace-Node-in-Automate-HA-Cluster).
+ We do not recommend removal of any node from backend cluster, but replacement of node is recommended.
+For replacement of a node please refer [this](/automate/ha_onprim_deployment_procedure/#How-to-Replace-Node-in-Automate-HA-Cluster).
 {{< /warning >}}

 - Open the `config.toml` at bastion node.
-- change the `instance_count` value, as explain in below example.
+- change the `instance_count` value, as explained in below example.
-- Remove the `Ip address` for the respetive node, as explain in the example.
+- Remove the `Ip address` for the respective node, as explained in the example.

 For example : Remove Automate node to the existing deployed cluster.
   | Old Config | => | New Config |